gitlabhq/gitlab-runner/docs/install/kubernetes.md

 - `<TARGET_FILENAME>` is the name of the certificate file as presented to the Runner containers.
 (For example: `gitlab-hostname.crt`.)
+- `<CERTIFICATE_FILENAME>` is the filename for the certificate relative to your current directory that will be imported into the secret.
+(For example:
+  `cert-directory/my-gitlab-certificate.crt`)

 You then need to provide the secret's name to the GitLab Runner chart.
 Add the following to your `values.yaml`: